celery/celery/CONTRIBUTING.rst

    $ apt-get install texlive texlive-latex-extra dvipng

-After these dependencies are installed you should be able to build the docs by running:
+After these dependencies are installed, you should be able to build the docs by running:

 .. code-block:: console